-The D delegation, supported by the NL delegation, proposed the following text: "Voluntary return shall take precedence over enforced expulsion.
+&lt;sup>1 The D delegation, supported by the NL delegation, proposed the following text: "Voluntary return shall take precedence over enforced expulsion.
 Member States shall ensure that the provisions governing the return of persons enjoying temporary protection or whose temporary protection is ending, facilitate their return with respect for human dignity.
 The Member States may provide for the possibility of exploratory visits.
 However, preferring a reference to operational measures only, the F delegation contended that this question could be resolved in the recitals.

-2 The NL delegation pointed out that such a provision could give rise to divergent practices in
+&lt;sup>2 The NL delegation pointed out that such a provision could give rise to divergent practices in the Member States.
+It advocated a single solution.

-- 1. The Member States shall take the measures necessary concerning the conditions of residence of persons who have enjoyed temporary protection and have special needs such as medical or psychological treatment, in order to avoid interrupting such treatment to the detriment of their personal medical interests, even though the temporary protection has ended 2 - 2.
-The Member States shall ensure that families whose children are minors and attend school in a Member State can, if they so wish, benefit from residence conditions allowing the children concerned to complete the current school period 3.
+- The Member States shall take the measures necessary concerning the conditions of residence of persons who have enjoyed temporary protection and have special needs such as medical or psychological treatment, in order to avoid interrupting such treatment to the detriment of their personal medical interests, even though the temporary protection has ended. - 2.
+The Member States shall ensure that families whose children are minors and attend school in a Member State can, if they so wish, benefit from residence conditions allowing the children concerned to complete the current school period .

-The Member States shall take appropriate measures 4, in agreement with the persons concerned and in cooperation with the international organisations responsible, to facilitate any resettlement programmes which may be necessary 5.
+The Member States shall take appropriate measures , in agreement with the persons concerned and in cooperation with the international organisations responsible, to facilitate any resettlement programmes which may be necessary .